wasjabloch/relMT/docs/how-to/formats.md

 where ``n_events`` and ``n_channels`` are the length of the ``events`` and ``channels`` values in the [header file](#header-file), and ``n_samples`` is `data_window` multiplied by `sampling_rate`.

+Event indices stored in the `events:` keyword of the waveform header must correspond to the seismic traces stored in the first array dimension.
+Component names stored in the `components:` keyword of the waveform header must correspond to the seismogram components in the second dimension of the waveform array.